“Where’s that?” I asked.

-Fifteen years later, that’s where we live.
-In a little Minnesota town that is almost in Iowa.
+Fifteen years later, that is where we live, outside a little town in Southern Minnesota that is almost in Iowa.

-It’s the perfect place.
-Not too country, not too city, close enough to town to be on a first name basis with almost everyone but far enough away to be free from the sting of daily gossip.
+It is the perfect place.
+Not too country, not too city, it is close enough to town to be on a first name basis with almost everyone but far enough away to be free from the sting of daily gossip.

-The only real disadvantage is that it is off the grid.
+The only real disadvantage is being off the grid.

-To get make a cell phone call, you have to wander around a soy bean field until you get reception.
-To get television you need an antenna so high that the FAA requires you to fit it with red blinking lights to warn commercial aircraft.
+To make a cell phone call, you have to wander out into a soy bean field then tread around in circles searching for a signal.
+For television you need an antenna so high that the FAA requires you to fit it with red blinking lights.

 And nothing elicits more zealotry than septic mound regulations.
-For those of you who don’t know what a septic mound is, think of it as a compost heap for humans.
-It is where everything goes when you flush.
+For those of you who don’t know what a septic mound is, think of it as the place where everything goes when you flush.

-The irony is that is hog country and while the government fanatically enforces tough regulations on a farmer’s home septic system, they do little to regulate the spreading millions of gallons of pig poop onto his fields.
+The irony is – this hog country – and while our local government fanatically enforces tough regulations on home septic system, they have little to say about the spreading millions of gallons of pig poop on the field next door.

-It’s a long drive to the county seat, about half of it on gravel, so I brewed up a thermos of coffee and spent much of the morning kicking up dust.
+It is a long drive to the county seat and about half of that is gravel.
+So I brewed up a thermos of coffee and spent much of the morning kicking up dust.
 About mid-day, I took my place in a long line of contractors at the permit window.

-Apparently Gladys, the woman who issues permits had been out for a month and this being a small county, no one filled in for her, so the line at the permit window was backed up.
+Apparently Gladys, the civil servant who issues permits had been on vacation for a month and this being a small county, no one filled in for her, so the line at the permit window was backed up.

 “Where’s the biff?”
 I asked.

-Across the room, Gladys looked over the top of her glasses.
-She pointed down the hall with her pen.
+Across the room, Gladys looked over the top of her glasses and pointed down the hall with her pen.

 After several trips, I finally reached the counter and told Gladys that I wanted to see my permits.
-She stared at me over the rim of her glasses and asked, “How many times did you run down the hall.”
+She stared at me that way a hawk looks at a mouse and asked, “How many times did you run down the hall.”

 Sheepishly, I told her, “Four.”

-She then reached into a file drawer full of permits, pulled one out and attacked it with a red pen.
+She reached into a file drawer and pulled my permit.
+Frowning, she reviewed the document then attacked it with a red pen.

 “Considering your bladder,” she said, “these are your new mound specs.”

-A contractor peered over my shoulder.
-“Holy Moly!!” he said.
+A contractor peering over my shoulder, exclaimed, “Holy Moly!!”

-She went into a lecture about the water table and proximity to the Cedar River.
+Gladys went into a long lecture about the water table, soil conditions and proximity to the Cedar River.
 She would have gone on for some time had I not interrupted to ask, “What kind of mound would I need if I were building a six thousand pig hog-house?”